-The Junior Kindy room facilitates a wide array of investigative play opportunities for the children to begin forming more detailed and concrete understandings of the world around them.
+The Senior Toddler room facilitates a wide array of investigative play opportunities for the children to begin forming more detailed and concrete understandings of the world around them.
 We prioritise sensory exploration while introducing early scientific exploration methods and engaging the children in an array of early literacy and numeracy experiences.

 Our program is child-led and informed by the Early Years Learning Framework to ensure that each child’s strengths, interests and development are planned for.
 The children, being the eldest members of our Junior Side have extended opportunities to take on leadership roles within their play and to co-construct their learning and the learning of their peers through collaborative play.